 The purpose of RECOMS is to train 15 Early Stage Research (ESR) Fellows in innovative, transdisciplinary and transformative approaches to promoting and facilitating resourceful and resilient community environmental practice.
-The 15 Early Stage Research Fellow vacancies are now open for applications.
+The 15 Early Stage Research Fellow vacancies are now CLOSED for applications.

 In addition to engaging in a series of collaborative research and training activities, recruited ESRs will be supported in pursuing a doctoral study project.
 If you are highly motivated; inspired by learning and undertaking innovative research, thinking and knowledge exchange across disciplines, institutional boundaries and wider society; and wish to be part of an advanced, international, network of creative change agents specialising in resourceful and resilient community environmental practice; then one of these ESR vacancies could be the ideal appointment for you.